Fermionic Wave Functions from Neural-Network Constrained Hidden States: Hidden fermion formalism and wave function ansatz

 \subsection{Methods}

-Both the amplitudes of the matrices $\phi_{\rm v}$ and $\chi_{\rm v}$, together with the weights and biases of the neural networks parametrizing the rows of the hidden sub-matrix, are jointly optimized using the stochastic reconfiguration method\cite{sorella2007StochasticReconfiguration}, an extension of the classical natural gradient optimization method \cite{amari1998natural} to variational quantum states.
+Both the amplitudes of the matrices $\phi_{\rm v}$ and $\chi_{\rm v}$, together with the weights and biases of the neural networks parametrizing the rows of the hidden sub-matrix, are jointly optimized using the stochastic reconfiguration method~\cite{sorella2007StochasticReconfiguration}, an extension of the classical natural gradient optimization method~\cite{amari1998natural} to variational quantum states.
+Given that we are interested in the approximation of the ground-state wave function, we rely on the variational principle and use the expectation value of the Hamiltonian with respect to the variational state as the objective function to be optimized.
+For every Hamiltonian parameter choice a new trial state is optimized from scratch.

-Expectation values and gradients are computed using Markov Chain Monte Carlo sampling according to the probability distribution defined by the square of the wave function amplitudes $|\psi_\theta (x)|^2$, working in the basis of particle configurations.
-We use the Python library NetKet\cite{netket:2019} for the implementation (see Appendix~\ref{Apndx D: Netket} for details), where gradients of the wave function amplitudes with respect to the variational parameters are computed by the so called automatic differentiation implemented in the Python library Jax\cite{jax2018github}.
+General expectation values and gradients of the objective function are computed using Markov Chain Monte Carlo sampling according to the probability distribution defined by the square of the wave function amplitudes $|\psi_\theta (x)|^2$, working in the basis of particle configurations.
+We use the Python library NetKet~\cite{netket:2019} for the implementation (see the SI~\cite{SI} for details), where gradients of the wave function amplitudes with respect to the variational parameters are computed by the so called automatic differentiation implemented in the Python library Jax~\cite{jax2018github}.